 How does your country compare to others, especially the States since my audience is primarily American?
 Environmentally?
 Politically?
 Culturally?

-It is definitely very different.
+Alex: It is definitely very different.
 Considering how widespread coverage of the US has been since the presidential campaign started, I learned plenty of things that baffled me.
 Again, that YouTube Account that made the earlier video I linked does plenty of videos about Irish people watching/trying American things.

 Your country is so much larger than ours and so obviously it’s quite different, but still, some things just confuse me.
-I remember visiting my Granddad in Alabama and realising that You Can’t Walk Anywhere?
+I remember visiting my Granddad in Alabama and realizing that You Can’t Walk Anywhere?
 You have to be able to drive?
 There’s almost no public transport, at least where he lives.
 Everyone has at least one car and a driver’s license.
 I get buses and trains EVERYWHERE.
 Admittedly I can get from the east coast of Ireland to the west coast within 4 or 5 hours by train travel so that should show you how small this place really is.

-Ireland has such a rich history.
+Alex: Ireland has such a rich history.
 I think it’s something that we tend to be really proud of.
 This article describes some of the pivotal moments much better than I’ll ever be able to, but I’ll still talk about a few.

-There were of course the Plantations in the 16th and 17th Centuries when Britain slowly took over Irish land.
+There were, of course, the Plantations in the 16th and 17th Centuries when Britain slowly took over Irish land.
 Then the famine came in 1845, ending in 1849, when a potato blight decimated the country’s population by around 2 million people, 1 million dying of starvation and disease, and another million emigrating to Britain, Australia, and the US!
 Guess why people in Boston and New York kinda still sound like us?
-And then in more recent history you have the 1916 Rising which started off the fight to establish ourselves as an Independent Republic instead of being part of the British Commonwealth, and the Troubles that went on in Northern Ireland in the 1960’s, 70’s.
+And then in more recent history, you have the 1916 Rising which started off the fight to establish ourselves as an Independent Republic instead of being part of the British Commonwealth, and the Troubles that went on in Northern Ireland in the 1960’s, 70’s.